runjiezhao1/Binfin/README.md

 ## Getting Started

-This project will display the integration between flutter and openai
+This project will display the integration between flutter and openai.
+Run command "flutter run" in flutter_application_1 folder